What is the certification process?

 - Complete a GI training course that meets the requirements (as listed in Section 1 of the Applicant Handbook) or is approved by the Water Environment Federation (WEF);

 - Hold a high school diploma or the equivalent;

 - Take and pass the GI examination; and

 - Attest to the NGICP Code of Conduct.

 The NGICP Certification Council does not develop, approve, endorse, or recommend any training course for the GI certification examination.
 Membership in WEF or other membership organizations is not a requirement to earn the GI certification.

 The Exam Development process is well underway and the Exam Blueprint has been released.
 The Exam Blueprint is a document that lists the objectives/topics for the NGICP Exam and the approximate weight of each that will be included on NGICP exam forms.
 This information can be a useful guide for applicants to understand the scope of the exam.
 Download the Exam Blueprint.

-The operational pretest is being held on December 13, 2016 at various partner locations.
+The operational pretest was held on December 13, 2016 at various partner locations.
 In 2017, exams will be held in Summer (June 6, 2017 and the next exam will be offered on November 14, 2017.
 This exam is currently available only through NGICP Partners.
 After the national roll-out of the NGICP (anticipated to be in early 2018), the NGICP will be available across all regions of the U.S.